hphuongdhsp/ml-blog/_posts/2022-08-02-segmentation-model-part1.md

 # 5 Model Training

 Once we have: dataloader and model we then combine them to run the model.
-In this part we will introduce some tools that helps us boost the efficiency of training:
+In this part we will introduce some tools that help us boost the efficiency of training:

 - mixed_precision
-- using wanbd as callback
+- using wanbd as a callback

 ## 5.1 Mixed_precision